wsbctechnicalblog/wsbctechnicalblog.github.io/content/experiment-yaml-1.md

 > ![Learning](/images/experiment-yaml-1-1.jpg)

+- Parameter key:value pairs are evaluated at **queue** time.
-- You can define a pipeline parameter, as in todays sample code.
+- You can define a pipeline parameter, as in the sample code above.
 - When you run the sample pipeline, you can select from the available values, as shown:

 > ![Run pipeline](/images/experiment-yaml-1-2.png)